 After breakfast, the bus leaves for an exchange office where Marty and the others exchange their dollars for Lebanese pounds.
 There is sky-high inflation so that everyone leaves the office with several million pounds.

 Yep-Jan and I meanwhile get into a conversation with a Lebanese who offers us a cup of Lebanese coffee.
 In our best French we are talking and he tells us about his stay in France and other parts of Europe.
 We tell about the purpose of our trip, visit to historical places in Lebanon and visit to UNIFIL area in Southern Lebanon.
 After changing, our bus leaves on its way to the first attraction.
-During the ride we pay the travel sum in cash to guide George.
+During the ride we pay the travel sum in cash to guide Georges.

 Everyone is happy that we can transfer this substantial amount in euros and that the journey can continue safely.